 Does it feel like you will never have a clean house?
 Trust me, I know that feeling.
 The absolute number one key to keeping a clean home is decluttering, whether we like it or not.
+Decluttering can seem an almost impossible task when there’s limited storage space in your home.
+The first step in any decluttering quest is to look into sheds storage buildings where you can place any objects that you don’t want to throw out but don’t necessarily need nearby in the house.
 The less stuff we have to manage, the better.
 Here’s a real life example in my own home.

 Last year my daughter and I drastically went through her room and decluttered everything.
 Toys, clothing, books, everything.
 She ended up keeping her clothing, a few stuffed animals and dolls, and her furniture.
 The rest got donated, moved to the playroom, put up in the closet, or trashed.
 She was simply drowning in too much stuff and it was impossible to keep it clean.
 It was an everyday battle and storage space was becoming an issue.
 Maybe consulting with a storage space estimator would be a good idea to better understand how much space you’d need to move your clutter too.
 After we rid her room of the clutter, she was so thrilled with how easy it was to keep everything nice.
 At night before bed it was so easy for her to quickly pick up her room.
 Clothing was much easier to put away.
 She didn’t care if unexpected guests and friends came over on a whim.
 She spent much less time having to actually clean.